Orphan pages are pretty much invisible to search engines and visitors.

 Orphan pages can also hurt the user experience because if someone stumbles across one of them, they will have no way to navigate to other parts of your site.

-But there are no links to any other pages on your site, so the user has no way of finding anything else.
+For example, let’s say someone is looking for information about “SEO statistics” and they find your orphan page about that topic.
+From here, there are no links to any other pages on your site, so the user has no way of finding anything else to read.

 How Can You Find Orphan Pages?

-Log in to your account and go to Behavior > Site Content > All Pages:
+Log in to your account and go to “Life cycle” > “Engagement” > “Pages and screens”:

 This will show you a list of all the pages on your website, sorted by how many page views they got in a specific time range.

-Now, click on “Pageviews”, so to have the pages with the least views at the top:
+Now, click on “Pageviews”, so to have the pages with the least views at the top.

 To have the most results possible, amplify the time range to cover many years:

-Finally, you may want to expand the list of URLs by selecting up to “5000 rows“:
+Finally, you may want to expand the list of URLs by selecting up to “5000 rows“.

 To be 100% sure, you need to compare the list of your crawlable URLs with the list of your Analytics URLs (refer to this guide).